Continuing Education Activity

 Hypertension is slightly more common in women and conveys an increased risk of heart failure (3-fold) in comparison to men (2-fold).
 Women are more likely to have uncontrolled blood pressure and recent studies have suggested certain classes of antihypertensive medications may be less effective in women.

 Certain ethnic groups have a higher predisposition for hypertension.
 The prevalence of hypertension among the African American population is among the highest of any ethnic group in the world at 45.0% for males and 46.3% for females.
-The rate is 34.5% for Caucasian males with 32.3% for females and 28.9% among Hispanic males with 30.7% in females.
+The rate is 34.5% for Caucasian males with 32.3% for females and 28.9% among Hispanic males with 30.7% for females.
 In addition to the highest rate of hypertension, black Americans have a higher risk of developing heart failure, higher average blood pressure which develops at an earlier age, and are less amenable to treatment.
 All these factors contribute to increased mortality and a higher burden of disease.

 History and Physical

 The history and physical exam are a vital component of the management of hypertensive heart disease because most patients with hypertension do not have symptoms until late in the course when complications arise.
 Patients with left ventricular hypertrophy are asymptomatic; however, left ventricular hypertrophy can lead to anginal/ischemic chest pain due to increased oxygen demand required by the hypertrophied myocardiocytes.
 Patients may present with exertional chest pain due to angina or coronary artery disease.
 Some patients may initially present with shortness of breath in the setting of acutely decompensated heart failure.
 Hypertensive patients are at risk for the development of atrial fibrillation.
-Patients may develop conduction anomalies which may present with palpitations, stroke, dizziness, syncope or even sudden cardiac death.
+Patients may develop conduction anomalies which may present with palpitations, stroke, dizziness, syncope, or even sudden cardiac death.

-History should focus on the severity, duration of hypertension and current treatment.
+History should focus on the severity, duration of hypertension, and current treatment.
 Hypertension is one of the predominant risk factors for the development of several cardiovascular diseases such as coronary artery disease, congestive heart failure, atrial fibrillation, cerebrovascular disease, peripheral arterial disease, aortic aneurysm, and chronic kidney disease.
 Patients should undergo assessment for the presence of other major modifiable cardiovascular risk factors such as hyperlipidemia, diabetes, alcohol use, smoking, drug usage, and other comorbid conditions such as chronic kidney disease or pulmonary disease.
 Diabetes is very common in this patient population and is a cardiovascular equivalent for the development of cardiovascular disease or chronic kidney disease.
 Hemoglobin A1C can be used to determine glycemic control.
 Sleep apnea, certain medications, tobacco, obesity, and alcohol use exacerbate hypertension and if uncontrolled may lead to treatment-resistant hypertension.
-A thorough family history should always be conducted assessing for premature cardiovascular death, sudden cardiac death, valvular disease, metabolic disease, stroke or heart failure.
+A thorough family history should always be conducted assessing for premature cardiovascular death, sudden cardiac death, valvular disease, metabolic disease, stroke, or heart failure.

 The physical exam is most often regular except in the setting of advanced cardiovascular disease.
 Auscultation of the heart may reveal an S3 or S4.
 An abnormal S4 sound denotes stiff, hypertrophic ventricles and is very specific to hypertensive heart disease.
 An abnormal S3 indicates thin, eccentric hypertrophy associated with systolic heart failure.
 Patients at risk of atherosclerotic disease may have carotid bruits or decreased peripheral pulses.
 Bilateral blood pressure reading should be conducted particularly in patients presenting with acute symptomatic disease to evaluate for aortic dissection.
 Blood pressure reading should be assessed at every visit, and ambulatory home blood pressure monitoring is recommended.